-(a) Net change in cash relates to the use of \$17,624 cash for the Acquisition.

-(b) Net change in cash relates to the transaction costs of \$3,900.

-(c) Net change in short-term investments relates to the liquidation and use of \$9,761 for the Acquisition.

-(d) To record inventory at its estimated fair value and the related deferred tax liability.
+- (a) Net change in cash relates to the use of \$8,692 cash for the W.E.T. acquisition. - (b) Net change in cash relates to the transaction costs of \$3,754. - (c) Net change in short-term investments relates to the liquidation and use of \$9,761 for the acquisition. - (d) To record inventory at its estimated fair value. - (e) To recognize the fair value of W.E.T.'s customer order backlog on the Acquisition date.

-- (e) At this time there is insufficient information as to the specific nature, age and condition of WET's property, plant and equipment to make a reasonable estimation of fair value or the corresponding adjustment to depreciation and amortization.
-Therefore, we have used WET's carrying amount at the balance sheet date for these pro forma condensed combined financial statements.
-For each \$5,000 fair value adjustment to property, plant and equipment, assuming a weighted-average useful life of 7 years, depreciation expense would change by approximately \$714. - (f) To eliminate historical balances:
+- (f) At this time there is insufficient information as to the specific nature, age and condition of W.E.T.'s property, plant and equipment to make a reasonable estimation of fair value or the corresponding adjustment to depreciation and amortization.
+Therefore, we have used W.E.T.'s carrying amount at the balance sheet date for these pro forma condensed combined financial statements.
+However, we have identified certain internally developed software used in W.E.T.'s operations that are not currently recognized in W.E.T.'s balance sheet and having an estimated fair value of \$455 and an estimated useful life of two years.
+For each \$5,000 fair value adjustment to property, plant and equipment, assuming a weighted-average useful life of 7 years, depreciation expense would change by approximately \$714. - (g) To eliminate historical balances:

-The adjustments reflect the elimination of WET's pre-Acquisition goodwill, other identifiable intangible assets and equity.
+The adjustments reflect the elimination of W.E.T.'s goodwill, other identifiable intangible assets and equity in connection with the W.E.T. acquisition.

-- (g) To recognize \$99,353 of Goodwill, \$26,869 of amortizable Customer relationships and related deferred tax liability of \$8,061 and \$9,691 of intellectual property in connection with the Acquisition. - (h) The following adjustments display the expected debt financing required to fund the Acquisition and the WET tender offer.
-These adjustments are contingent upon the closing of the Acquisition and therefore may not occur or will be repaid in the event the Acquisition is not consummated.
-For purposes of these unaudited pro forma condensed combined financial statements, we anticipate that we will complete the debt financing at the time the Acquisition closes.
+- (h) To recognize \$41,209 of goodwill, \$81,686 of amortizable customer relationships, \$21,961 in technology and \$6,160 in product development and related current deferred tax liability of \$1,002 and noncurrent deferred tax liability of \$22,026 in connection with the Acquisition. - (i) The following adjustments display the debt financing completed to fund the Acquisition, net of amounts repaid.
+For purposes of these unaudited pro forma condensed combined financial statements, we assumed that debt financing was completed at the time the Acquisition closed.

 Acquisition loans:

-Term note 1 - WET acquisition \$ 35,000
+Term note 1 - W.E.T. acquisition \$ 35,000

-Term note 2 - WET tender offer 33,000
+Term note 2 - W.E.T. tender offer 6,691

-Revolving credit note 3,250
+Revolving credit note

-Total acquisition loans \$ 71,250
+Total acquisition loans \$ 41,691

-Current portion \$ 6,800
+Current portion \$ 4,169

-Long-term portion \$ 64,450
+Long-term portion \$ 37,522

-WET Refinancing Loans:
+W.E.T.
+Refinancing Loans:

-Current potion \$ 2,862
+Current portion \$ 2,862

 Long-term portion 38,733

 Less cash used (1,422)

 W.E.T.
 Term Note - Net debt refinanced \$ 40,173

-Current Portion \$ 8,035
+Current portion \$ 8,035

 Long-term portion \$ 32,138

-WET loans not refinanced:
+W.E.T. loans not refinanced:

 Bank of China revolving loan \$ 3,056

 Capital lease obligations 6,220

 Total loans not refinanced \$ 9,276

 Current portion \$ 5,956

 Long-term portion \$ 3,320

-Total Pro Forma debt \$120,699
+Total Pro Forma debt \$ 91,140

-Current portion \$ 20,791
+Current portion \$ 18,160

-Long-term portion \$ 99,908
+Long-term portion \$ 72,980